Skip to Tutorial Content

 What warning do you get and why?
 Do you get an error like this when you use hist() in base R?

 There is no single right answer for the number of bins.
-There are some “plug-in” choices for number of bins that can be used, but you are always welcome to explore different numbers of bins to see if features you are seeing persist when you choose more or less bins.
+There are some “plug-in” choices for the number of bins that can be used, but you are always welcome to explore different numbers of bins to see if features you are seeing persist when you choose more or less bins.

 Challenge 4